Rohit998/desiverse/README.md

 # DesiVerse

-A community app for Desi immigrants.
-Modules: DesiRent Hub, DesiCircle, and more.
+A Immgirant assisstant app for Desi immigrants.